Trentham, Victoria: Events and attractions

-Near Trentham is Trentham Falls on the Coliban River–the highest single-drop waterfall in Victoria.
+Near Trentham is Trentham Falls on the Coliban River, the highest single-drop waterfall in Victoria.
 There are also several mineral springs near the town.

 The annual Great Trentham Spudfest has been running since 2008, celebrating Trentham's potato-growing heritage.

 The town has an Australian Rules football team, the Trentham Saints, competing in the Maryborough Castlemaine District Football League.

-Home to celebrity/Biker Davey-I and his heritage ride circuit.
-Dating back to the 1970s.

 The Trentham Golf Club is on Falls Road.